Implement NIS2, strengthen your security, and ensure cybersecurity within your organization.

 Critical manufacturing sector.

-• Early adaptation of systems and procedures to new regulations.
+- Early adaptation of systems and procedures to new regulations

-• Securing key data and IT infrastructure.
+- Securing critical data and IT infrastructure

-• Strengthening competitive market position through compliance assurance.
+- Strengthening market competitiveness through ensured compliance

-Frequently Asked Questions about NIS2 Audit (FAQ)
+Frequently asked questions about the NIS2 audit (FAQ)

-How long does a NIS2 Audit take?
+How long does a NIS2 audit take?

 What are the consequences of non-compliance with NIS2?

-1. Broader scope of application:
+1. Broad scope of application:

-2. Increased security requirements:
+2. Enhanced security requirements:

 3. Mandatory incident reporting: